SIUE-ITS/cluster-docs/docs/user_guides/software_and_programming/using_gpus.md

 # Using GPUs

 Some programs can take advantage of the unique hardware architecture in a graphics processing unit (GPU).
 GPUs can be used for specialized scientific computing work, including 3D modelling and machine learning.
-The CARC's Discovery cluster offers a few different models of GPUs for use with your jobs.
+SIUE's campus cluster offers a few different models of GPUs for use with your jobs.

 ### Requesting GPU resources